maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Caching

-Is it ok to return slightly stale data if it can be accessed much more quickly?
+Is it okay to return slightly stale data if it can be accessed much more quickly?

 Can we preempt what the user will request and precalculate the value ahead of time?